Salt Lake West Side Stories: Post Ten

 Many Mormon residents gradually moved from the west side, as more non-Mormon immigrants and larger industries moved into the area.
 The history of the Sixth Ward (448 South and 400 West) reflects this.
 As the ward became more industrialized and more ethnically diverse, it lost many of its Mormon residents.
 In 1922, the ward merged with the Seventh Ward, to become the Sixth-Seventh Ward.
 Then, in 1949, taking in an expanded geographical area, the ward was reorganized again even as it retained the Sixth-Seventh Ward name.

 The arrival of the railroad introduced many unwanted economic and social influences.
 In response to the coming railroad, Mormon women were asked to assist the church in making and selling goods that were previously offered by the city’s expanding merchant class (Mormon and non-Mormon alike).
 In response, the LDS Church’s Fifteenth Ward’s women’s organization, or “Relief Society,” built what became the Fifteenth Ward Relief Society Store and Hall at 340 West and 100 South.
 Brigham Young had originally disbanded the Relief Society in 1844 only to reestablish the women-based organization again in 1868.
 Prior to its second official recognition, the Relief Society functioned in small independent groups throughout Salt Lake City.
-The Fifteenth Ward Store and Hall once stood where the Vivint Arena (301 West South Temple) is now located.
+The Fifteenth Ward Store and Hall once stood where the Delta Center (previously the Vivint Center, 301 West South Temple) is now located.
 The store offered dry and home manufactured goods, foodstuffs, fine tailoring, and some eastern manufactured products.
 Church and Relief Society leaders dedicated the hall on August 5, 1869, only three months after the completion of the transcontinental railroad.
 It was no accident that the hall was built one block east of the Utah Central Railroad’s first depot, completed in early 1870, which linked the transcontinental line with Salt Lake City.
 Mormon women were asked to assist the church in countering the anticipated adverse moral and economic impact the railroad was to have on the city.

 The west side Relief Society Store was the first of its kind for the church.
 Over the course of the following fifty years, 130 other Relief Society halls were built to meet the organizations expanding programs and interests.
 These halls were women-centered and women-controlled spaces, which were emblematic of a half-century of independent actions by and for LDS Church women.
 The intent of the Fifteenth Ward Relief Society store—along with other church-owned mercantile establishments, established in response to the growing political and economic power of non-Mormon and Mormon business interests—was to grow or manufacture goods that members could buy exclusively from merchants who were members of the LDS Church.

 The Fifteenth Ward Relief Society Store and Hall served as a model of the LDS Church’s women’s industry and economic power.
 It also served as a key meeting place for community outreach.
 As a store, women found empowerment in establishing tailoring services, purchasing and using new mechanical sewing equipment, and building and managing an adjacent grain storage facility.
-Concurrently its second-floor hall was used by Mormon women’s suffrage leaders to gather, speak and plan, during the last quarter of the nineteenth century.
+Concurrently its second-floor hall was used by Mormon women’s suffrage leaders to gather, speak, and plan during the last quarter of the nineteenth century.

 Women’s efforts to secure the right to vote in Utah were, to say the least, complex.
 On one hand, Utah had a large number of women who practiced polygamy and also engaged in independent social and economic practices.
 These pursuits included building and owning halls, selling home industry goods, building granaries, storing and owning large quantities of needed resources, and often meeting and planning both women’s and civic matters separately.
 The demands of polygamy life left wives working and living often as separate households, which developed a unique context for personal, family, and social independence; by no means rare but infrequent in nineteenth century America.